 Extra-long mitts and long-handled basting brushes and spatulas help you handle the heat, putting a comfortable distance between you and the flames.
 Spring-loaded long-handled tongs keep you comfy and let you gently grab rather than stab food.

-Tame the Flame
+Tame the Flames

 When using the indirect cooking method, place disposable drip pans under fatty foods to catch drippings and prevent flare ups.
-If the flames do flare, knock them back down with a few blasts from a trigger-operated water bottle.
+Fill drip pans with water, wine, or marinade to flavor food and provide wet heat.

 Keep it Clean

 Handy wipes let you quickly clean your hands.
 And, of course, an apron will keep your duds safe from splatters and other messes.

-Put Your Tools To Work:
+Put Your Tools To Work